chastell/practicing-ruby/persisting-relations.md

-a hobby (many-to-many), having a spouse (many-to-many, with the relation carrying additional data, such as start date of the relationship), participating in an event (many-to-many, with additional data such as participation role), being on two different ends of parental relation (having parents and children), etc. Some of these relations (gender) can be stored right in the `people` table, some need to be represented by having a foreign key, other require a separate join table (potentially carrying any relation-specific data).
-Dereferencing such relations mean crafring and executing (potentially complicated) SQL `JOIN` queries.
+a hobby (many-to-many), having a spouse (many-to-many, with the relation carrying additional data, such as start date of the relationship), participating in an event (many-to-many, with additional data such as participation role), being on two different ends of a parental relation (having parents and children), etc. Some of these relations (gender) can be stored right in the `people` table, some need to be represented by having a foreign key, other require a separate join table (potentially carrying any relation-specific data).
+Dereferencing such relations means crafting and executing (potentially complicated) SQL `JOIN` queries.

 Modelling relations in document databases is quite different.
 Some of the